Subway train collision in Mexico City kills 1, injures 57

 “It sounded very strong.
 I just closed my eyes when I felt the sheets of the car bend and throw me,” Montiel told The Associated Press.

-He said he remained on the floor of the car with several passengers amid screams and cries asking for help.
+He said he remained on the floor of the car with several passengers amid screams and cries asked for help.

 “The power went out to the subway and a lot of smoke began to come out that was suffocating us.
 We could not breathe well,” he said.

-Montiel, who had injuries to his left arm and leg, said the occupants of his car had to wait about 30 minutes until paramedics arrived to tend to the injured and help everyone exit the car.
+Montiel, who had his left arm and shoulder bandaged, said the occupants of his car had to wait about 30 minutes until paramedics arrived to tend to the injured and help everyone exit the car.

 In May 2021, an elevated section of the subway system collapsed, causing 26 deaths and injuring nearly 100 people.
 An investigation blamed the structural failure on deficiencies in the construction process, and 10 former officials have been charged with homicide, injury and damage to property.